-Furthermore, to investigate factors that influence early morning (01:00-04:00 LT) precipitation in the northern coast of West Java, we carried out analyses of meridional wind and SST fields attributive to CENS and SCS-CT phenomena.
-In this case, we followed Hattori et al. (2011) and Koseki et al. (2012) to calculate indices for CENS and SCS-CT respectively.
-Details of the calculations can be briefly described as follows,
+Furthermore, to investigate factors that influence early morning (01:00-04:00 LT) precipitation on the northern coast of West Java, we carried out analyses of meridional wind and SST fields attributive to CENS and SCS-CT phenomena.
+In this case, we followed Hattori et al. (2011) and Koseki et al. (2012) to calculate indices for CENS and SCS-CT, respectively.
+Details of the calculations can be briefly described as follows.

-- a.
-The CENS index is calculated from daily mean surface (925 hPa) level meridional wind data spatially averaged over the area of (0-5° S, 105-115° E) as depicted in Fig. 8.
-Considering that the lifetime of a cold surge event is around 5-14 days with an average duration of approximately 7 consecutive days (Zhang et al., 1997), the resulted daily time series of wind data are then smoothed by 5-day moving average.
-The smoothed spatially-averaged time series data of the meridional wind thus defines the daily CENS index, and a threshold of -4.5 m-1, is used to determine the occurrence of CENS. - b.
-Similar method applies for obtaining the SCS-CT index, but with the SST data averaged over the area of (2-10° N, 105-112° E) as shown in Fig. 9.
-In this case, a day with SCS-CT event is defined when the index is lower than the threshold temperature of 26.4° (see Koseki et al., 2012, for more detailed procedures and explanations). - c.
+The CENS index is calculated from daily mean surface (925 hPa) level meridional wind data spatially averaged over the area of $(0-5^{\circ} \text{ S}, 105-115^{\circ} \text{ E})$ as depicted in Fig. 8.
+Considering that the lifetime of a cold surge event is around 5-14 d with an average duration of approximately 7 consecutive days (Zhang et al., 1997), the resulting daily time series of wind data are then smoothed by a 5 d moving average.
+The smoothed spatially averaged time series data of the meridional wind thus define the daily CENS index, and a threshold of -4.5 m^{-1} is used to determine the occurrence of CENS.

+A similar method applies for obtaining the SCS-CT index, but with the SST data averaged over the area of $(2-10^{\circ} \text{ N}, 105-112^{\circ} \text{ E})$ as shown in Fig. 9.
+In this case, a day with a SCS-CT event is defined when the index is lower than the threshold temperature of 26.4° (see Koseki et al., 2012, for more detailed procedures and explanations).

 The CENS and SCS-CT indices are then used to calculate the relative frequency of occurrences of the coincidence between CENS and/or SCS-CT events and the three phases of precipitation peaks determined from previously mentioned harmonic analysis.
 As we determined the phase of precipitation peaks based only on the first harmonic constituent that has the largest amplitude, we have one uniquely classified sample for each day.
 The samples of dates collected in these analyses were then used to make various composite plots.

-3 Results and Discussion
+3 Results and discussion

-3.1 Climatology of Early Morning Precipitation Peaks
+3.1 Climatology of early morning precipitation peaks

-The diurnal composites of area averaged precipitation over the northern coast of West Java (red-line bordered polygon in Fig. 1), for the months of November to March during 2000 to 2016, are depicted in Fig. 2a.
-It can be seen that the dominant pattern is characterised by precipitation peaks occurring in the afternoon to evening time (15:00-21:00 LT).
-However, diurnal precipitation patterns in the months of January and February exhibit significant secondary precipitation peaks in early morning to morning time (01:00-07:00 LT).
-The Hovmöller diagrams in Figs. 2b-f show the time-latitude variations of longitudinally averaged rainfall over the blue-dashed rectangle in Fig. 1.
-It should be clear that the coastal region (marked by vertical black dashed-lines) is affected by precipitation systems from both inland and oceanic origins.
-Figures 2d and 2e also clearly indicate that the oceanic precipitation system penetrates further inland during January and February, which appear as secondary peaks occurring between 01:00 and 07:00 LT as shown in Fig. 2a.
-In addition to two stationary patterns of precipitation over land and sea, Figs. 2c-f also show weak signals of land-to-sea propagation of precipitation over coastal region during the night-to-morning transition between 23:00 LT and 03:00 LT on the following day.
+The diurnal composites of area-averaged precipitation over the northern coast of West Java (red-line bordered polygon in Fig. 1), for the months of November to March during 2000 to 2016, are depicted in Fig. 2a.
+It can be seen that the dominant pattern is characterized by precipitation peaks occurring in the afternoon to evening time (15:00-21:00 LT).
+However, diurnal precipitation patterns in the months of January and February exhibit significant secondary precipitation peaks in the early morning to morning time (01:00-07:00 LT).
+The Hovmöller diagrams in Fig. 2b-f show the time-latitude variations of longitudinally averaged rainfall over the bluedashed rectangle in Fig. 1.
+It should be clear that the coastal region (marked by vertical black-dashed lines) is affected by precipitation systems of both inland and oceanic origins.
+Figure 2d and e also clearly indicate that the oceanic precipitation system penetrates further inland during January and February, which appear as secondary peaks occurring between 01:00 and 07:00 LT as shown in Fig. 2a.
+In addition to two stationary patterns of precipitation over land and sea, Fig. 2c-f also show weak signals of land-to-sea propagation of precipitation over the coastal region during the night-tomorning transition between 23:00 and 03:00 LT on the following day.